 In ClickUp, I can organize projects like blogs by the due date and assign them to various people.
 I can also share my workspace with others.

 ClickUp is especially helpful because it has a calendar view where I can see what my month will look like work-wise.
 It’s a great resource to help you stay organized and stay ahead of content creation!

-This may seem like a no-brainer, but I write and save everything in Google Drive.
+It may seem like a no-brainer, but I write and save everything in Google Drive.
 It’s my jam.

 This tool steps away from the organization side of things and walks right into strategy.
-Like I said earlier, keeping your content organized is so important to preventing burnout.
-Strategy is another key component.

 Marketing yourself and creating content is hard.
 It can also be scary!
 That’s why you should use all the tools available to make your life easier.